 Downtown Los Angeles (DTLA) may not be what first comes to mind when you think of visiting Los Angeles.
-It’s a bit gritty and there’s a significant number of homeless people, but it’s the cultural and historical heart of the city and an important place to visit if you want a better picture of this city.
-After all it’s where it all started.
-Here’s a complete Downtown Los Angeles itinerary for making the most of your time in this vibrant part of the city.
+It’s a bit gritty and there’s a significant number of homeless people, but it’s the cultural and historical heart of the city and an important place to visit if you want a better picture of LA.
+After all it’s where the city first started.
+Here’s a list of the best things to do in downtown LA, to help you make the most of your time in this vibrant part of the city.

 Downtown LA History

-Slowly the downtown area declined after World War II, with the invention of the freeway and the move to the migration to the suburbs.
-Victorian homes were replaced with low-income housing.
+Slowly the downtown area declined after World War II, with the invention of the freeway and the mass migration to the suburbs, and the Victorian homes were replaced with low-income housing.

-In the early 2000s there was a revitalization of DTLA, breathing life once again into the city’s oldest neighborhoods.
+In the early 2000s there was a revitalization of DTLA, breathing life once again into the city’s oldest neighborhood.

 Walt Disney Concert Hall